Molesmalo/StarWarsMod4AirMash/Features.md

 ### Mimick other Players

-Just for fun.
-Imitate other players' movements.

-It's currently disabled but I might enable it in the next release.
+Replicate another user's movements.
+To avoid this being exploited, I removed most automation.
+So, now it depends on some manual actions, but it can still be really fun to use and even super dangerous when used by some skilled and coordinated users.

+How to use it:

+- `ALT + [Right Click]` on a player to select as mimic target.
+- `ALT + [Right Click]` on you, to stop mimicking (remove target).
+- `INS` or `,` to align the ship with the mimic target.
+- `HOME` or `.` to pause/resume mimicking.
+- `-` to toggle between normal or mirrored mimic (180 degrees rotation of actions).

+### Drop Flag Shortcut

+When playing Capture The Flag (CTF), press `Y` to /drop the flag.
+The flag will be left floating for others to grab.

 <br><br>
 <br>

 ## **User Interface and Shotcuts**

-### Drop Flag Shortcut

-When playing Capture The Flag (CTF), press `Y` to /drop the flag.
-The flag will be left floating for others to grab.

 ### Mod Settings Window